silvduck/silvduck.github.io/README.md

 Each album represents a trip or a roll of film, displayed in a clean, distraction-free layout inspired by visual journals and analog aesthetics 🎞️✨

 Live site: **https://www.silvduck.com**

+---

+## 🛠️ Future ideas / things I'd love to add
+(A little roadmap for when I pick up the project again)

+- Add more film rolls as I shoot them
+- Create a simple *About me* page
+- Optional dark mode
+- Add subtle film-inspired details (grain, white borders, etc.)